uptonking/note4yaoo/docs-ag-grid.md

     - For example a cell may span 4 rows, however applying a filter or a sort will probably change the requirements of what rows should be spanned.
   - Range Selection will not work correctly when spanning cells.
     - This is because it is not possible to cover all scenarios, as a range is no longer a perfect rectangle.

+- Comparison to Transaction Updates
+  - When in Immutable Data Mode and the grid receives new data, it creates a Transaction Update underneath the hood.
+    - In other words, once the grid has worked out what rows have been added, updated and removed, it then creates a transaction with these details and applies it.
+    - This means all the operational benefits to Transaction Updates equally apply to Immutable Data Mode.
+  - There are however some difference with Immutable Data Mode and Transaction Updates which are as follows:
+    - When in Immutable Data Mode, the grid stores the data in the same order as the data was provided.
+      - For example if you provide a new list with data added in the middle of the list, the grid will also put the data into the middle of the list rather than just appending to the end.
+      - This decides the order of data when there is no grid sort applied.
+      - If this is not required by your application, then you can suppress this behavior for a performance boost by setting `suppressMaintainUnsortedOrder=true` .
+    - There is no equivalent of Async Transactions when it comes to Immutable Data Mode.
+      - If you want a grid that manages high frequency data changes, it is advised to not use Immutable Data Mode and use Async Transactions instead.

 ## Column Spanning